margaritacolberg/hybridmc/README.md

 This package can be installed using **`conda install hybridmc -c conda-forge -c vignesh229`** to directly obtain a command called **hmc_run** which can be used simply as **`hmc_run --json INPUT_JSON_FILE`**.
 This also installs all the python utilities that can be imported from a python shell.

 ## C++ Program Details for Manual Install
-**NOTE:** This is not the recommended approach, proceeed to use this with caution.
+**NOTE:** This is not the recommended approach if you plan on just using the package, it is for development purposes.

 ### Prerequisite Software